paulosales/skip-frontend/README.md

 # skip-the-dishes-courier-mock

-> Skip the dishes courier page mock
+> Skip the dishes courier page mock.
+NOT OFFICIAL.

 ## Install